Criminal Justice Myths Busted by Raleigh, NC, Criminal Defense Lawyers at Kurtz & Blum

 - Whether or not you engaged in drug activity or were impaired.

-: You have to answer a police officer’s questions
+Myth Number Fourteen: You have to answer a police officer’s questions.

-Our criminal defense attorneys help people throughout Wake County, North Carolina.
+Our North Carolina criminal attorneys help people throughout Wake County, North Carolina.
 We frequently handle offenses arising out of the following cities: Knightdale, Holly Springs, Raleigh, Apex, Zebulon, Garner, New Hope, Morrisville, Wake Forest, Wendell, Cary, Rolesville and Fuquay-Varina.